FONOPs during the Obama administration: Background

-The Hague – International Tribunal's 2016 ruling
+2016 international tribunal ruling

 On July 12, 2016, the Hague's International Tribunal for the Law of the Sea ruled in the Permanent Court of Arbitration that the People's Republic of China's claims were excessive and violated the Republic of Philippines' sovereignty when they.

 The Philippines filed the case on 22 January 2013 with a strong backing from President Benigno Aquino.
 Although the Obama administration did not overtly back the Philippines in the case, President Obama and Secretary John Kerry did publicly express support for the right of sovereign nations to follow international law and norms and to dispute disagreements in the legal and appropriate forums, although emphasizing that since the US is not a claimant they are a neutral party.
 China declared that it did not recognize the jurisdiction of the tribunal prior to proceedings, and requested the Philippines to do the same.
 Meanwhile, the Obama administration continued to urge all nations to follow international law and abide by the ruling for the remainder of Obama's presidency.